bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 with the Ruby constant lookup algorithms, dynamic constant API, etc. It is quite transparent.

-Rails internals make extensive use of it to defer as much work as possible from the boot process.
-But constant autoloading in Rails is **not** implemented with `Module#autoload`.
+Quails internals make extensive use of it to defer as much work as possible from the boot process.
+But constant autoloading in Quails is **not** implemented with `Module#autoload`.

 One possible implementation based on `Module#autoload` would be to walk the application tree and issue `autoload` calls that map existing file names to their conventional constant name.

-There are a number of reasons that prevent Rails from using that implementation.
+There are a number of reasons that prevent Quails from using that implementation.

 For example, `Module#autoload` is only capable of loading files using `require`, so reloading would not be possible.
 Not only that, it uses an internal `require`